-The central bank of Bangladesh, the regulatory authority in the South Asian nation, removed Yunus as Grameen's managing director because it asserted he was past retirement age.
-The government, which has a 25% stake in Grameen, said that by the bank's own rules, Yunus, now 70, was required to end his service when he turned 60.
+The central bank of Bangladesh, the regulatory authority in the South Asian nation, cited the 70-year-old's age in explaining his removal as managing director.
+The government, which has a 25% stake in Grameen, said that the bank's rules required Yunus to end his service when he turned 60.

-Grameen cast a global spotlight on microcredit, a then-novel idea of making small loans to the poor who would otherwise not qualify for standard bank loans.
+Grameen's work cast a global spotlight on microcredit, a then-novel idea of making small loans to poor people who would not qualify for standard bank loans.
 For their efforts, Yunus and Grameen Bank won the Nobel Peace Prize in 2006.

 Yunus' supporters have said the government's effort to remove him has little to do with age and much to do with opposition to microcredit and Grameen's execution of it.
 Critics of microcredit have charged that lenders were making big money off of small loans.

-Ashraful Islam, general secretary of the ruling Awami League party, told reporters after the court order that the government wanted to resolve the issue "sympathetically," but Yunus had obstructed the process by going to the court.
+Ashraful Islam, general secretary of the ruling Awami League party, told reporters Tuesday that the government wanted to resolve the issue "sympathetically," but Yunus had obstructed the process by going to the court.

-Khaleda Zia, a former prime minister and now opposition leader in parliament, lashed out at the government for going after its only Nobel laureate.
+Khaleda Zia, a former prime minister and now opposition leader in parliament, lashed out at the government for going after the nation's only Nobel laureate.

 "The move was designed to belittle Yunus, who had earned prestige for the country," she said.

-In a statement issued Monday night, Yunus said he strongly believed Grameen would continue to work to empower the poor, especially women in rural areas.
+In a statement issued Monday night, Yunus said he strongly believes Grameen will continue to work to empower the poor, especially women in rural areas.